Csengupta1101/Employee-Promotion-Prediction/README.md

 Currently there Process involves:
 ● Identify the employees based on Past performance and Recommendation.
 ● Selected Employees go through Training and Evaluation based on Skills Required.
-● At the end, The employee gets Promotion based on Training Score, and KPIs.
+● At the end, The employee gets Promotion based on Training Score, and Keys.

 # Necessary Libraries¶
 We Import Numpy, Pandas, Matplot, and Seaborn for Data Analysis and Visualizations